Preheat oven to 425° and line the bottom of the roasting pan with aluminum foil.

 Cooking Beef Tenderloin:

-Once beef tenderloin is tied and coated with seasoning, place it onto the baking sheet.
+Once beef tenderloin is tied and coated with seasoning, place it onto the rack inside the roasting pan.

 Cook beef tenderloin until it reaches 130°-135° for medium-rare or 140°-145° for medium.

 Take the tenderloin out of the oven and transfer onto the cutting board.
+Cut off the twine and gently take it off, trying not to take off the seasoning.
 Loosely tent with a sheet of aluminum foil and let it rest for 10-15 minutes before cutting.

 Slice tenderloin into about 1/2 inch slices, against the grain.